What do I need to bring for my appointment?

 Dr Cutbush will need to examine the area of your body you are seeing him for.
-For example if you are fstrongale and seeing Dr Cutbush for your shoulder please wear something such as a sleeveless shirt or a singlet under your shirt.
+For example, if you are female and seeing Dr Cutbush for your shoulder please wear something such as a sleeveless shirt or a singlet under your shirt.

 Do I need an MRI?

 When you book your appointment if you believe you need further investigations such as an MRI mention this to the reception staff.
 Particularly if you live outside of Brisbane, as many of our patients do, please keep in mind that it is usually not possible to easily book an MRI at short notice.
 It may take a week or two to arrange an MRI or other significant investigations.